mikmort/BCAIConfigurator/README.md

 `env.js` file is ignored by git so your secrets remain private.

 The Azure Storage library loaded from the CDN exposes a global `azblob` object.
 The app uses this object when uploading your customized RapidStart file.

+For AI assisted configuration hints, copy `public/openai.example.js` to `public/openai.js` and add your Azure OpenAI endpoint, API key and deployment name.